kyledross/WeatherBox/README.md

    - Filter out expired alerts

 4. **Multiple Endpoint Strategy**: The service implements a robust strategy for fetching alerts by trying multiple endpoints and formats:
-   - It attempts different URL patterns for SAME codes
    - It handles both county and zone-based alerts
    - It includes fallback mechanisms if certain endpoints fail